Date: c. 1930s

 Fabric: Silk and elastic

-The Kestos lingerie brand was founded in 1925 in London by Rosalind Klin.
-The brand is best known for the ‘Kestos’ style bra (trademarked in the year the brand was founded, and arguably one of the first commercially produced bra with separated cups).
+The Kestos lingerie brand was founded in 1925 in London by Rosamond Lilian Klin.
+The brand is best known for the ‘Kestos’ style bra (patented in 1926, and arguably one of the first commercially produced bra with separated cups).
 Alongside this iconic bra, the Kestos brand produced a full range of lingerie and even swimwear.

 This girdle was produced for the high-end Dickens & Jones department store in Regent Street, London.
 It is a luxury version of this short cut, lightly structured and elasticated foundation garment, which was touted for allowing flexibility and freedom of movement (a great selling point for the brand, who capitalised on its products suitability for sports and dance; a version of this design can be seen in this advert from 1932).